SineVFX/TopDownEffectsDoc/MaterialParameters.md

 * **Explosion Lighting Vector Adjustment** - Adjust the screen-spaced vector for the fake smoke lighting.
 * **Dissolve Parameters** - Adding dissolve to the flipbook animation for more artistic control.
 More info for the dissolve parameters is available at the top of the page.
 * **Distortion Parameters** - Unlike in other shaders, distortion is only applied when the dissolve is present.
 More info for the distortion parameters is available at the top of the page.

+### DissolveParticleWave_v2:

+* **Radial Distortion Intensity Switch** - Switch enabling the radial intensity mask for the distortion.
+When enabled, the distortion will have less effect close the the center of the wave.
+* **Radial Distortion Exp** - Control the steepness of the radial distortion intensity mask.
+* **Radial Visibility Switch** - Enabled the additional radial mask for more visibility/opacity control.
+* **Radial Visibility Mask Value** - Offsets the radial visibility/opacity mask.
+* **Radial Visibility Mask Exp** - Control the radial visibility/opacity mask.